ale-gro/SCORPIO/README.md

 # SCORPIO
-Scorpio docs, software and manuals
+This is work repository for SCORPIO docs, software and manuals